-This blog article discusses explores the reason behind our fear of change.
-It offers a few techniques you can use to overcome this illusory fear.
+Why do some of us struggle so much with change?
+What’s the reasoning behind this fear of change?
+Keep reading for a few powerful techniques you can use to overcome this illusory fear.

 Think back to the last time you found yourself on the brink of a major change.
 Maybe you felt a need for change.
 Maybe the change was out of your control—losing your job, for example—and you had to pick up the pieces afterward.